10 Days Broome to Darwin

 - Windjana Gorge

-We spend the morning exploring Manning gorge and enjoy a swim in the pools under Manning Falls.
+We spend the morning exploring Manning Gorge and enjoy a swim in the pools under Manning Falls.
 After stretching your legs on the hike in you will be rewarded with a swim in a large rock pool at the base of Manning Falls.
-Spend the afternoon exploring Adcock or Galvins gorge before heading back to camp to relax around the campfire.
+Spend the afternoon exploring Galvins Gorge before heading back to camp to relax around the campfire.

 Included Activities